 Millsaps College may pursue enforcement of its own rules whether or not legal proceedings are under way or in prospect, and may use information from third party sources, such as law enforcement agencies and the courts, to determine whether College rules have been broken.
 Millsaps College will make no attempt to shield members in the College community from the law, nor will it intervene in legal proceedings on behalf of a member of the community.
 Membership in the Millsaps community does not exempt anyone from local, state, or federal laws, but rather imposes the additional obligation to abide by all of Millsaps College's regulations.
-Survivors are encouraged to inform the College so that immediate action can be taken to protect the survivor as well as others in the college community.
-College disciplinary proceedings do not follow the same rigid procedures as criminal cases, and discipline may be imposed upon a finding of clear and convincing evidence of violation of College rules.
+Survivors or those knowledgeable of alleged sex-and-gender-based violence, harassment, or discrimination are encouraged to inform the College so inquiries can be addressed and supportive measures can be offered to all parties. disciplinary proceedings do not follow the same rigid procedures as criminal cases, and discipline may be imposed upon a finding of clear and convincing evidence of violation of College rules.

-Reports concerning sexual assault should be made without fear of self-incrimination concerning violations of visitation or alcohol policies.
+Reports concerning sexual assault should be made without fear of retaliation or self-incrimination concerning violations of visitation or alcohol policies.
 If a student has already been caught violating the visitation or alcohol policy and the violation is connected with a report of sexual misconduct, the visitation or alcohol violation remains a separate issue.
 If a student reports sexual misconduct and a violation of the visitation or alcohol policy was not already reported, the student cannot self-incriminate.